A Question of Adultery: Cast

+Breach of Marriage

+The original play was performed in the late 1940s.
+It was presented by actor-manager Peter Reynolds.

 Production

 It was the first movie about artificial insemination.
-It was produced by Raymond Stross, who had just enjoyed box office success with The Flesh Is Weak, the story of prostitution, directed by Don Chaffey.
+It was produced by Raymond Stross, who had just enjoyed box office success with The Flesh Is Weak (1957), a story of prostitution, directed by Don Chaffey.

+Stross was talking about making a film of the play in 1953.

 The film was announced in August 1957.
 It was reportedly based on an original story by Anne Edwards, written with producer Raymond Stross.
 The film was approved "in principle" by the Production Code, but final approval had to be given on seeing the final movie.
 The title came about because British courts at the time regarded artificial insemination as adultery.

 The original stars were to be Julie London and John Cassavetes.

 In October, Rick Jason was offered the male lead, but he turned it down.
 Eventually, Anthony Steel was cast.
 Filming began in England in November 1957 at Elstree Studios.
 The film was also known during production as My Strange Affair, the title of a song that London sings in the film.

 Producer Raymond Stross described it as "a very clean film that is accurate and authentic."
 The film was to be released on a special handling basis by Theatrical Presentations.
 Part of the finance came from American Joe Harris' Essex Company.